 When you are involved in a collision with a hit-and-run driver or an uninsured motorist, your uninsured motorist (UM) coverage provides a valuable source of compensation for lost wages and medical expenses after your initial $10,000 in personal injury protection (PIP) coverage has been exhausted.
 Although policyholders pay an additional premium for their UM coverage, insurers often adopt an adversarial posture when their insured pursues a claim.
 When an insured files a UM claim following a crash, the insurance carrier might engage in bad faith practices, such as failing to adequately investigate the claim or insisting on lowballing any payout.
 A recent decision illustrates the challenges in pursuing a first-party bad faith claim against one’s own insurer.

 In State Farm Mutual Automobile Insurance Company v.
-O’Hearn, decided by the 2nd District Court of Appeal of Florida, the insured submitted a claim for UM benefits after she was hit by a motorist who fled the scene of the accident.
+O’Hearn, decided by the 2nd District Court of Appeals of Florida, the insured submitted a claim for UM benefits after she was hit by a motorist who fled the scene of the accident.
 The insurer sought review of the rulings by the trial court that granted discovery of the contents of the claim file and related documents, as well as abatement or dismissal of the insured’s action for bad faith.
 The insurance company’s grounds for relief was that both discovery of the claims file and the bad faith action were premature.

 The UM insurance carrier contended that the discovery request and insurance bad faith action should not have been allowed to move forward because the issues of liability and the value of the claim had not yet been resolved.
 The insured countered that no issue of timeliness existed because the insurance carrier had determined the value of the claim was $5,000, which was offered as a settlement by the carrier.
 However, the appellate court disagreed when considering the issue of whether liability and the amount of the claim had been resolved.
 The insured contended that the amount of the compensable loss was far more significant than $5,000, so the court reasoned that this lingering dispute meant that the issues of liability under the policy and the value of the claim had not been fully resolved.
 The court pointed out that prior decisions had specifically rejected the notion that partial agreement and settlement of the claim was sufficient to make the bad faith claim ripe for adjudication.